Steam Table Maintenance Checklist: 7 Steps to Keep Your Commercial Kitchen Running Smoothly

 - Compare the reading after five minutes.

 If the thermometer reads more than five degrees off, adjust the thermostat according to the manufacturer’s guide.
 Most units have a simple dial or digital menu for fine‑tuning.
+If you’re still deciding which unit best fits your operation, our guide on how to choose the right commercial steam table can help.

 Step 5 – Clean the Steam Nozzles and Vents